vacu9708/Study-records/Database/Normalization/readme.md

 |C school|600|

 ## BCNF
+- The table must be in 3NF form
+- For any dependency X → Y, X must be a candidate key or super key

 # Denormalization
 Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 This can help us avoid costly JOINs in a relational database.
 Note that denormalization does not mean ‘reversing normalization’ or ‘not to normalize’.
 It is an optimization technique that is applied after normalization.